Grilling Facts and Figures

 Where do we barbecue?

 Literally, everywhere across the country including backyards, vacation homes, campsites, public parks, and while tailgating at football games and NASCAR races.
-Thirty-five percent of grill owners tailgated in 2011.
+Forty-one percent of grill owners in 2013 tailgated in the past two years.
 The increasing popularity of outdoor heaters and chimneys makes it comfortable and convenient to cook out in nearly any climate at any time.

 Why do we barbecue?